How to capture lead source in Nutshell CRM

 • Landing page subfolder

-What Data is tracked in Nutshell CRM?
+What data is tracked in Nutshell CRM?

 • Channel: Categories include Paid Search, Organic Search, Email Marketing, Paid Social, Organic Social, Referral, Direct Traffic, Affiliates, Display Advertising, and Other UTM-tagged campaigns.